mdfaizanahmed786/mdfaizanahmed786/README.md

 I'm currently a student pursuing my BE.
 Since I joined college, I was very interested in technology and wanted to know how these things work in real life.
 On this note, I've started exploring and learning a few technologies like how websites work and by the way, I was very interested in Web Development.
 Coming to my point, I learned the basic fundamentals of Web Development: HTML, CSS, and JavaScript.
 I boosted my learning by building projects on my own and started to explore even more because I could have a hunger to learn new things that fascinated me the most.
 I learned ReactJS and I was in love with it.
 Along with it, I learned version control and a few concepts of Linux.
 I'm still learning by building projects and learning new technologies daily.
 I would love to share my knowledge by building valuable stuff for your company, looking forward to working with you.

-* 🌍  I'm based in Hyderabad, India
+* 🌍  I'm from Earth
 * ✉️  You can contact me at [faizanzaid789@gmail.com](mailto:faizanzaid789@gmail.com)
 * 🚀  [My personal blog](https://techwithfz.vercel.app)
 * 🧠  I'm learning Data Structures and Algorithms